eumel8/blog/_posts/2018-12-29-2018-recap-a-year-around.md

 I could contribute something to the <a href="https://www.openstackday.pl/">OpenStack Days</a>.
 To Krakow I drove from Berlin by car.
 Stopover in Wrozlaw and Opole, also like Krakow nice cities, quiet different, but nice.
 Worth to visit a second time.

-<blockquote class="twitter-tweet" data-lang="de"><p lang="en" dir="ltr"><a href="https://twitter.com/hashtag/Opole?src=hash&amp;ref_src=twsrc%5Etfw">#Opole</a> at night <a href="https://t.co/q73BKyeWSJ">pic.twitter.com/q73BKyeWSJ</a></p>&mdash; Frank Kloeker (@eumel_8) <a href="https://twitter.com/eumel_8/status/1007371743185571840?ref_src=twsrc%5Etfw">14.
+<blockquote class="twitter-tweet" data-lang="de"><p lang="en" dir="ltr"><a href="https://twitter.com/hashtag/Opole?src=hash&ref_src=twsrc%5Etfw">#Opole</a> at night <a href="https://t.co/q73BKyeWSJ">pic.twitter.com/q73BKyeWSJ</a></p>&mdash; Frank Kloeker (@eumel_8) <a href="https://twitter.com/eumel_8/status/1007371743185571840?ref_src=twsrc%5Etfw">14.
 Juni 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 After the second visit in Budapest I attended a DevOps Training in Frankfurt.
-Now I'm certified <a href="https://blog.eumelnet.de/blogs/blog8.php/devops-more-than-a-buzzword">with some knowledge</a> which I already knew, read in the book <a href="https://www.amazon.de/Phoenix-Project-DevOps-Helping-Business/dp/1942788290/ref=sr_1_1?ie=UTF8&amp;qid=1546036908">The Phoenix Project.</a>
+Now I'm certified <a href="https://blog.eumelnet.de/blogs/blog8.php/devops-more-than-a-buzzword">with some knowledge</a> which I already knew, read in the book <a href="https://www.amazon.de/Phoenix-Project-DevOps-Helping-Business/dp/1942788290/ref=sr_1_1?ie=UTF8&qid=1546036908">The Phoenix Project.</a>
 <a href="https://twitter.com/eumel_8/status/1012619255806873600">Travel Status</a>

 The summer passed quickly.
 The football World Soccer Games appeared very quick for Germany.
 The bad mood against Russia as hosts paid off.
 We left the games after 3 matches.

 Meanwhile we had some Musicans in town: Billy Idol and Carlos Santana.
 Both played at Zitadelle Spandau, which is now renamed in Zitadelle Berlin, don't know why.
 Billy Idol was quiet interesting so see him live for the first time.
-With his old songs and some of his come back album Kings &amp; Queens of the Underground which is almost 4 years old.
+With his old songs and some of his come back album Kings & Queens of the Underground which is almost 4 years old.
 Santana is an example of Continous Delivery.
 He's now 71 years old any plays every year on tour the old songs in new manner.
 Really interesting to hear, and really interesting to see so many younger people at the concerts.
 I think we will have a lot of them in the next years.

 In August I had some recovery at a mining lake named "Beach Roetha"